 Dental implant is an advanced way to replace missing tooth or teeth and provides a permanent solution.
 A titanium screw fixed into the bone around which the bone forms and the implant fused to the jaw bone.
 Over a period of time, crown resembling natural tooth then replaced over it.

 A systematic approach followed during treatment planning for full mouth rehabilitation.
 The prognosis for each tooth evaluated and categorized into good, questionable, poor depending upon the condition of the present natural tooth.
-Factors such as amount of bone remaining around the tooth, attachment loss, mobility play an important role in treatment planning.
-In most cases dental implants with fixed teeth can be done in one day.
+However, factors such as amount of bone remaining around the tooth, attachment loss, mobility play an important role in treatment planning.
+Above all, in most cases dental implants with fixed teeth can be done in one day.

 Reasons for loss of natural teeth;

 Deep caries or secondary decays